-The Partners undertake that once per year the students and the teachers of all EMLE mobility tracks shall meet up.
-Since the establishment of the EMLE, this occasion is the Mid-Term Meeting ('MTM') held in mid-February in one of the locations (or in one location sufficiently near to) where the students spend their second term.
-The Mid-Term Meeting shall host the Graduation Ceremony of the students of the past academic year.
+Since the establishment of the EMLE, this occasion is the Midterm Meeting held in mid-February in one of the locations (or in one location sufficiently near to) where the students spend their second term.
+The Midterm Meeting shall host the graduation ceremony of the students of the past academic year.

-The MTM shall concentrate the main annual events of the Programme and it shall be organized as follows.
+The MTM comprises the major annual events of the Programme and it shall be organised as follows.

 The MTM shall:

-- Take place every year in a different location, rotating among the second term partners; - Occur on specific dates in mid-February decided every year by the Board with the Academic Calendar; - Be organized under the responsibility of the hosting Partner, with full cooperation by the other Partners; - Have travel and accommodation for all the EMLE students of the current year arranged and paid for; - Include the following: - a.
-The Graduation Ceremony of past year's students; - b.
-The presentation of the past year's Best Thesis; - c.
-An Academic Workshop in Law and Economics;
+- Take place every year in a different location, rotating among the second term partners, unless agreed otherwise by the Board; - Occur on specific dates in mid-February decided every year by the Board in accordance with the academic calendar; - Be organised under the responsibility of the hosting Partner, with full cooperation of the other Partners; - Have travel and accommodation for all the EMLE students of the current year arranged and paid for; - Include the following: - o The graduation ceremony of past year's students; - The presentation of the past year's best Master's thesis; - An academic workshop in Law and Economics; - An EMLE alumni event: - A work placement event with invited representatives of the EMLE Associated Members; - A meeting of student representatives with the Quality Assurance Director and the Student Service Director; - Host a formal EMLE dinner where all the participants in the MTM (students, teachers, graduates, alumni, academics, representatives of the Associated Members) are invited; - Be financed out of the Activity Fund; - Be followed by a Board meeting, unless agreed otherwise by the Board.